 - All information available in English, too

-- Entrance ticket also lets you visit the Ephesos Museum
+- Entrance ticket lets you visit the Ephesos Museum

-Opened in 2018, the House of Austrian History is still finding its feet.
-Conceived as a museum, web platform, discussion forum and more, it’s yet to settle into its final form.
+Opened in 2018, the House of Austrian History continues to establish its position as a museum, web platform, discussion forum and more.

-For now, the opening exhibition “Into the unknown – Austria since 1918” takes you on an intense journey through the last 100 years of the country’s history.
-The highs were very high.
-The lows unimaginably low.
+The main New Ages: Austria since 1918 exhibition takes you on an intense journey through the last 100 years of the country’s history.
+The highs were rather high.
+The lows

-Democracy, Nazi terror, occupation, independence, equality, migration, and the meaning of nationality are just some of the themes tackled.
+Democracy, Nazi terror, racism, equality, migration, and the meaning of nationality are just some of the themes tackled.
 (Told you it was intense).

 Fascism and Nazi rule

-I actually cried at the displays on the growth of home-bred Austro-fascism in the 1930s and the impact of Anschluss with Nazi Germany in 1938.
+I actually cried on first seeing the displays on the growth of home-bred Austro-fascism in the 1930s and the impact of Anschluss with Nazi Germany in 1938.